KuwuNekoshi/LucysTwitchBot/README.md

 # BellasTwitchBot
-A Twitch Bot - For BellaTheKitsune
+A Twitch Bot - For Lucy_Yatogami

 Handles
 - Discord To Twitch Linking